 Stockholders who wish to present proposals for inclusion in our proxy materials for the 2025 Annual Meeting of Stockholders may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act.
-Our Secretary must receive stockholder proposals intended to be included in our proxy statement and form of proxy relating to our 2025 Annual Meeting made under Rule 14a-8 by May 29, 2025.
+Our Secretary must receive stockholder proposals intended to be included in our proxy statement and form of proxy relating to our 2025 Annual Meeting made under Rule 14a-8 by [].

 Under our current Amended and Restated By-laws (the "By-laws"), proposals of business and nominations for directors other than those to be included in our proxy materials following the procedures described in Rule 14a-8 may be made by stockholders entitled to vote at the meeting if notice is timely given and if the notice contains the information required by the By-laws.
-To provide timely notice with respect to our 2025 Annual Meeting of Stockholders, delivered to, or mailed and received at, the principal executive offices of the Corporation no earlier than the close of business on July 9, 2025 (120 days prior to the one-year anniversary of the 2024 Annual Meeting) and no later than the close of business on August 8, 2025 (90 days prior to one-year anniversary of the 2024 Annual Meeting), unless the date of the 2025 Annual Meeting is more than thirty (30) days before or more than sixty (60) days after such anniversary date, notice by the stockholder, to be timely, must be so delivered, or mailed and received, not more than one hundred twenty (120) days prior to the 2025 Annual Meeting and not later than ninety (90) days prior to the 2025 Annual Meeting or, if later, the tenth (10th) day following the day on which public announcement of the date of such meeting was first made.
+To provide timely notice with respect to our 2025 Annual Meeting of Stockholders, delivered to, or mailed and received at, the principal executive offices of the Corporation no earlier than the close of business on July 9, 2025 (120 days prior to the one-year anniversary of the 2024 Annual Meeting) and no later than the close of business on August 8, 2025 (90 days prior to one-year anniversary of the 2024 Annual Meeting), unless the date of the 2025 Annual Meeting is more than thirty (30) days before or more than sixty (60) days after such anniversary date, notice by the stockholder, to be timely, must be so delivered, or mailed and received, not more than one hundred twenty (120) days prior to the 2025 Annual Meeting or, if later, the tenth (10th) day following the day on which public announcement of the date of such meeting was first made.